 Meanwhile, back in Philly, Clark and her team have been working to compile a “dealbook,” consisting of one page, front-and-back investor-oriented summaries of a handful of businesses handpicked from their long list of current and previous clients.

 But finding investors is only the beginning of the challenge.
 Clark, who is black, as are most of her clients, must also overcome any implicit racial bias that may exist in these predominantly white conference rooms.
 Opportunity Zone tax breaks apply only to capital gains income, meaning income derived from the sales of previous investments like stocks or real estate, or even works of art and other valuable assets.
-That means the tax breaks cater mostly to those who are already wealthy, and therefore largely white households — since the median white household has $118,500 in stocks, mutual funds or retirement accounts compared with $46,000 for the median black household.
+That means the tax breaks cater mostly to those who are already wealthy, and therefore largely white households — since the median white household has $40,000 in stocks and $78,500 in retirement accounts compared with $8,000 in stocks and mutual funds and $38,000 in retirement accounts for the median black household.

 And regardless of whose money it is, asset management firms manage most financial assets.
 Out of $70 trillion managed by asset management firms registered in the U.S., less than one percent are managed by firms led by women or people of color, according to a 2017 report from the U.S. Government Accountability Office.
 Firms run largely by white men are the firms Clark is mostly encountering in the Opportunity Zone conferences she’s attending.